AOC says Marjorie Taylor Greene is pulling Kevin McCarthy’s strings

 The New York congresswoman sat down with former White House press secretary Jen Psaki on her MSNBC programme on Sunday morning.

-Asked who she thinks Mr McCarthy is “actually running” the House Republican caucus, Ms Ocasio-Cortez did not mince her words.
+Asked whether she thinks Mr McCarthy is “actually running” the House Republican caucus, Ms Ocasio-Cortez did not mince her words.

 “He’s not,” she said.
 “I think you’ve got Marjorie Taylor Greene running the caucus.